BarhamSlah/AI/Notes.md

 5- Task // What should you do (create project , find error , design web , .....etc)

+6 - Chain of thoughts // AI going to in deep detail

-6 Example // give an example to strong your prompt
+7 Example // give an example to strong your prompt

 *************************************************************************************************************************